 Instead of rowing the dumbbell to your lower chest as seen above, you can row the dumbbell toward your waistline.

 Either approach is fine, and it’s good to mix and match as you see fit.

 THE BENT OVER DUMBBELL ROW

-- If you do not have a bench to use as support, simply place your outstretched hand on a sturdy surface.
-Assume a shoulder width stance with your feet in line with each other, not a staggered stance.
+- If you do not have a bench to use as support, simply place your outstretched hand on a stable surface (like a dumbbell rack).
+Place your feet shoulder-width apart in line with each other, not a staggered stance.

 - The remainder of the exercise should be performed exactly the same as described above

-- Keep your back flat, your neck neutral and your focus on your lats and scapula.
+- Keep your back flat, your neck neutral and your focus on your lats and shoulder blades.

 USING TOO MUCH MOMENTUM